 The VC raise game is fine if you are intending to go big or go bust.
 If you get monster valuations, your promote will be worth a lot.
 Otherwise, you are giving both your company, financial upside and control away.

-It is possible to build a large bootstrapped company, there have been recent example of success stories.
+It is possible to build a large bootstrapped company, there have been some recent example of success stories.
 The reality at some point they all cede founder control and sell or go public (Like Atlassian), the difference between the founders typically have control of the decision to do so, and own most of the company too (which is nice).

 The worst outcome are for less judicious founders who work hard no doubt but have been less efficient, addicted to VC funding, and their model not being optimal (either capital inefficient, requiring substantial scale to be viable etc) result in the founders being severely diluted.

 I am not saying this is the case for them, but Aaron Levie, founder of Box, owned about 4% of Box had it’s IPO in 2015.
 Zendesk founder and CEO Mikkel Svane owned ~8% at its IPO in 2014, and ExactTarget’s co-founder owned 3.8% at the time the company filed its S-1.